MaxCarritt/maicab_fullsize/README.md

 I bought the buttons from a seller on [Alibaba](https://www.alibaba.com/product-detail/Arcade-Machines-Video-Games-Coin-Operated_1600995755848.html) .
 They are very good quality and seem like the real thing as far as I can tell.

+### Button Testing and mai_pico setup

+When I first started, I wanted to test one button first, before wiring up all 8.
+Here is my advice for doing so:

+In the mai_pico command line, you will need to turn on the "tweak" for making the main buttons normally-on inputs if you are using full size Maimai buttons.
+These buttons send an On signal by default, and an Off signal when pressed, so it needs to be reversed in the mai_pico firmware.

+However when you do this when you dont have all 8 buttons wired, the firmware will give an error of a "stuck" button.

+To get around this, set all 8 buttons to the button you have wired!
+For example if your button is connected only on gpio pin 2 , run the command

+`gpio main 2 2 2 2 2 2 2 2`

+Then that button will register inputs for all 8 buttons, and you can be sure its working without wiring up all 8 buttons.

+The default IO mode for the buttons is called IO4, basically a joypad input.
+To see if the button input is working or not, just open the [Windows Set Up Game Controllers  settings](https://gr33nonline.wordpress.com/2021/01/10/how-to-test-a-game-controller-on-windows-10/), where you can see the button press register on the controller that should be listed there coming from the mai_pico.

+Even though it might be tempting to use GPIO 0-7 for the buttons, dont.
+Do not try to use pins 6 and 7 for buttons.
+They are reserved for other uses (touch input), and you will have a bad time.
+Just stick to the default GPIO ( 0 1 2 3 4 5 8 9 ).
+These are the GPIO you will be using with the mai_pico IO board anyway.

 ### Button Sensor:
 I cant be sure of the EXACT model number of the sensor, but it seems to be  a **Sharp GP1A73AJ000F**.
 This is no longer available from places like digikey and mouser, but there is a large inventory in China.
 I bought replacements from aliexpress: https://de.aliexpress.com/item/1005008751424908.html?gatewayAdapt=glo2deu#nav-specification